Tell us a bit about yourself.

 What did it feel like to have that much debt?

 For a while I really had no idea; I thought it was just part of going to college and getting to that next step in life.
 When I realized that was not the case and didn’t get the job I “deserved” straight out of college, I felt like I failed.
-I felt ashamed to look at all my debt, I expected bigger and better things from myself than staring out with six figures of personal debt.
+I felt ashamed to look at all my debt, I expected bigger and better things from myself than starting out with six figures of personal debt.

 How long did it take you to pay it all off?